 Atraumatic splenic rupture in amyloidosis

+Splenic involvement in amyloidosis is rather frequent (5-10%).
+An atraumatic rupture of the affected spleen is however an extremely rare event.
+We report on a patient with undiagnosed amyloidosis who underwent emergency splenectomy for atraumatic splenic rupture.
+Review of the literature and identification of 31 patients, including our own case report, with atraumatic splenic rupture in amyloidosis.
+Analysis of the clinical presentation, the surgical management, the nomenclature and definition of predisposing factors of splenic rupture.
 We identified 15 women and 16 men (mean age 53.3 +/- 12.4 years; median 52, range: 27-82 years) with an atraumatic splenic rupture.
 Easy skin bruisability and factor X deficiency were detected in four (13%) and five patients (16%), respectively.
 The diagnosis of splenic rupture was made either by computed tomography (n = 12), ultrasound (n = 5), exploratory laparotomy (n = 9) or autopsy (n = 4).
 All patients underwent surgery (n = 27) or autopsy (n = 4).
 Amyloidosis was previously diagnosed in nine patients (29%).
 In the remaining 22 patients (71%), the atraumatic splenic rupture represented the initial manifestation of amyloidosis.
 Twenty-five patients (81%) suffered from primary (AL) and four patients (13%) from secondary amyloidosis (AA).
 In two patients, the type of amyloidosis was not specified.
 A moderate splenomegaly was a common feature (68%) and the characteristic intraoperative finding was an extended subcapsular hematoma with a limited parenchymal laceration (65%).
 In five patients with known amyloidosis, the atraumatic splenic rupture was closely associated with autologous stem-cell transplantation (ASCT) (16%).
 Three patients were suffering from multiple myeloma (10%).
 A biopsy-proven amyloidotic liver involvement was present in 14 patients (45%), which lead to atraumatic liver rupture in two patients.
 The splenic rupture related 30-day mortality was 26% (8/31).
 Atraumatic splenic rupture in amyloidosis is associated with a high 30-day mortality.
 It occurs predominantly in patients with previously undiagnosed amyloidosis.
 A moderate splenomegaly, coagulation abnormalities (easy skin bruisability, factor X deficiency) and treatment of amyloidosis with ASCT are considered predisposing factors for an atraumatic splenic rupture.